-The UK produces 82 million tonnes of packaging waste each year, with waste cartons contributing significantly to these figures.
+The UK produces 82 million tonnes of packaging waste each year – and waste cartons contribute significantly to these figures.
 Commonly used for milk and other drinks, once you’re done with a carton it’s important you know how to dispose of it correctly to help protect the environment.

 What type of waste are cartons?